adobe/cryptr/README.md

 }
 ```

 But this is _not_ recommended for multiple reasons (the above being one obvious reason).
 Noted [here](https://www.vaultproject.io/docs/concepts/policies.html#list), `list` command outputs are not filtered by policy.
-This means all secrets found at `secret/*` will be listed, regardless if the token has rights to use any of them.
+This means all secrets found at `secret/*` will be listed, regardless if the token has rights to create/read/update/delete any of them.

-As such, the recommended procedure for using wildcards in policies is to not use prefixes and suffixes in the path. ie:
+As such, the recommended procedure for using wildcards in policies is to not use suffixes in the path. ie:

 ```
 #GOOD